rrmerugu/rrmerugu.github.io/_posts/codes/2018-02-14-automating-python-app-with-celery.md

 skills: ["Celery", 'Python',]
 ---

-The example will use redis as broker, mongodb as results backend
+The example will use mongodb as broker and  results backend

 ```python
 """